kahigamadeit/alx-low_level_programming/0x01-variables_if_else_while/README.md

-c variables and conditional statements
+Tasks on variables if and else statements as well as while loops